demonico85/cleaving/joss/paper.md

 Direct determination of the IFE from the reversible work of creating an interface requires the careful design of a thermodynamic transformation path that starts from separate bulk phases equilibrated at coexistence conditions and ends with the same phases in contact across an interface.
 The cleaving method, originally proposed by Broughton and Gilmer [@Broughton1986Cleaving] for the calculation of the solid-liquid IFE in a Lennard-Jones system, constructs such a path from four basic steps:

-1. and 2. introduce external 'cleaving potentials' in separate bulk solid and liquid systems;
+1. introduce an external 'cleaving potential' in a bulk solid system;
+2. same as 1., but for the liquid system;
 3. rearrange the boundary conditions to merge the systems while maintaining the cleaving potentials;
 4. remove the cleaving potentials.